shrinidhi02/FordGo-Bike-Analysis/README.md

 **Questions analyzed are as follows:**

 1. At what time of the week, the demand for the bike is at the peak?
-On an average for how much time do they ride the bike?
+2. On an average for how much time the bike is rented every day of the week?
-2. At what time of the day there are maximum number of riders?
-On an average for how much time do they ride the bike?
+3. At what time of the day there are maximum number of riders?
+4. On an average for how much time the bike is rented every hour of the day?
-3. How much percentage of the riders are subscribers and how much percentage of them are customers?
+5. How much percentage of the riders are subscribers and how much percentage of them are customers?
-<br>Note: riders can either be subscribers or they can rent it on adhoc basis and they are called customers
+<br>*Note: riders can either be subscribers or they can rent it on adhoc basis known as customers*
+6. Analyze relationship between age and duration of the bike rented for subscribers and customers
-4. How does the rental trend look like for different users?
+7. How does the rental trend look like for different users?
+8. For how long each user rent the bike every day?
+9. Which are the most popular pick up stations?
-5. Which are the most popular pick up and drop off stations?
+10. Which are the most popular drop off stations?

 **Limitations:**